 Homemade Natural Jet Dry is a perfect DIY solution to the expensive rinse agent.
-This homemade natural Jet Dry version is CHEAP, EFFECTIVE, EASY and NATURAL.
+This homemade natural Jet-Dry, which is a dishwasher rinse aid, this version is a CHEAP, EFFECTIVE, EASY, NATURAL, and SAFE alternative to use rather than the storebought stuff.
 I have been using this solution for close to 8 years.
-I haven’t purchased rinse agent in all of that time, saving time, money and avoiding harmful chemicals.
-I have used this in both the plastic interior dishwashers, and for the past few years, the stainless steel dishwashers too!
+I haven’t purchased a rinse agent in all of that time, saving time, money and avoiding harmful chemicals.
+I have used this in both the plastic interior dishwashers and for the past few years, the stainless steel dishwashers too!

 - Why Make Your Own Natural Rinse Aid?